 Last but not least, as we stated before, there’s less of a chance that your shipment is going to be damaged because it’s going to go through less unloads.
 We do want to note here: sometimes a company offering PTL won’t ship something that’s deemed sensitive, as they don’t want to deal with unique classifications or the possibility of damage.

 Less than truckload shipping utilizes equipment by filling a truck with multiple pieces, all from different shipments.
-It’s the affordable type of shipping aimed at small-medium sized companies that are shipping less than 2 tons or six pallets.
+It’s the affordable type of shipping aimed at small-medium sized companies that are shipping less than 2 tons or five pallets.
 Being that every LTL truck is indeed filled to the brim, the cost efficiency surfaces from not having to pay for the entire truck.